The trick to change the WhatsApp logo – El Financiero

 Start 2022 with the latest trend in fashion … technological.
 Here we tell you how to change the WhatsApp logo from green and white to gold with black.

-First you should know that this is not a fraud, but is an option that is available to Android users who have the messaging application.
+First you should know that this is not a fraud, but it is an option that is available for Android users who have the messaging application.

 We also tell you that if you carry out this process, the interface of your device will change.
 You will notice the modifications in the menus.